What are Clinical Rotations

 Types of Clinical Rotations in the US

 Clinical rotations are supervised training experiences that medical students and residents complete in different medical specialities.
-Clinical rotations occur after the basic science or medical curriculum and can be grouped into two broad categories: core and elective.
+Clinical rotations occur after the completion of the basic science or medical curriculum and can be grouped into two broad categories: core and elective.

 Core Clinical rotations are mandatory rotations that students are required to complete to graduate.
 Typical core clinical rotations include: